 Why Moray Is Pretty Dry

 You know about rain-shadow?
 It’s applied to an area in the lee of high ground, sheltered from prevailing winds.

 Basically, rain-bearing clouds dump moisture on the hills before reaching the favoured area beyond.
 Consequently, that area is drier and milder.

-I was told | sound like a geography teach, so I relegated this map to the foot of the page.
+Johanna says I sound like a geography teacher, so I relegated this map to the foot of the page.
 And I’m sure you’re grateful.

 Where are the best places to see dolphins around the Moray Firth.

 With clear skies, the Moray Firth can be a good place to see the Northern Lights.
 If you’re lucky.
 And it’s winter!